rippleFCL/rpi-sensehat-mqtt/README.md

 - (Optional.)
 The command above will only make your user's `.local/bin` dir reachable for the duration of the current session.
 To permanently add it to your `$PATH`, append the command to your `~/.bashrc` or `~/.profile`.

-- Lunch the SenseHAT GUI:
+- Launch the SenseHAT GUI:

     ```sh
     sense_emu_gui &